-If the size of the largest free segment is Do greater than or equal to the maximum allowable volume size for the SLM disk type step 11 less than the maximum allowable volume size for the SLM disk type contact your next level of support Create a new logical volume: cv <volume> <volume_size> std</volume_size></volume> is the size of the volume.
-Compare the size recorded in step 1 of the procedure Calculate disk space to contain backup volumes on page 119 with the allowable size for the IOP disk type (obtained from the table under step 2of the same procedure.
+If the size of the largest free segment is Do greater than or equal to the maximum allowable volume size for the SLM disk type step 11 less than the maximum allowable volume size for the SLM disk type contact your next level of support cv <volume> <volume_size> std Where is the size of the volume.
+Compare the size recorded in step 1 of the procedure Calculate disk space to contain backup volumes on page 99 with the allowable size for the IOP disk type (obtained from the table under step 2 of the same procedure.
 The lesser of the two values must be entered as this size.